EvgDubrovin/SQL/README.md

 # SQL
-Some useful SQL data analysis tasks
+Here are some useful SQL data analysis tasks from different platforms like LeetCode, StrataScratch, ITResume, Stepik and others.